Generic Name: mupirocin (mue-PIR-oh-sin)

 Important safety information:

 - Bactroban ointment is for external use only.
 Do not get it in your eyes or mouth.
 Avoid getting Bactroban ointment inside your nose, unless your doctor tells you otherwise.
-If you get Bactroban ointment in your eyes, rinse at once with cool tap water.
+If you get Bactroban ointment in your eyes, rinse well with cool tap water.

 - Use Bactroban ointment with caution on skin with open wounds.